vmleon/mysql-dataintegrator-datascience-workshop/lab4/README.md

-# Lab 4: Design and Run your ETL Pipeline.
+# Design and Run your ETL Pipeline.

 ![DI Pipeline](images/pipeline_banner.jpeg)

+## Introduction

 A data flow is a visual program representing the flow of data from source data assets, such as a database or flat file, to target data assets, such as a data lake or data warehouse.